husky95msp/cs5200_summer2018_the_wolves/README.md

 Please read the wiki for project details and design model.

 Project is deployed on the following url : [project](http://cs5200-summer-wolves-spp.s3-website-us-east-1.amazonaws.com/)
+NOTE: Use chrome or Edge to to test the app online.

 YouTube video Url : [video]()

 To run on local host follow these steps:
-  1. Clone the 'localhost' branch of this repsoitory in any folder.
+  1. Clone the 'localhost' branch of this repository in any folder.
   2. Open the project in STS or Eclipse.
   3. Run "SpotifyApplication.java" as a Spring boot app.
 Spring boot service shoul start.
   4. Go back to file explorer.
 Make sure you have installed Node and npm on your system.